 Technical Solutions/Approaches

 Current 3D printers offer limited connectivity and status monitoring capabilities.
-Many printers simply print G-code files from SD memory cards, with all interaction and status monitoring happening at the printer's console.
+Many printers simply read printer-ready files from SD memory cards, with all interaction and status monitoring happening at the printer's console.

-Makerbot Industries uses a proprietary protocol [S3G] and file format that generalizes some aspects of the interface between a host device and 3D printer, and this interface does offer an improved printing experience from the host device.
+Makerbot Industries uses a proprietary protocol and file format that generalizes some aspects of the interface between a host device and 3D printer.
 However, this solution is highly specific to FDM printing and does not offer any spooling or security functionality.

 Various other proprietary protocols and interfaces are also in use, typically based on the USB serial protocol class for direct connection to a host device.
 And there are a number of Cloud-based solutions emerging that utilize a proxy device that communicates with the Cloud and 3D printer.

-Given that the 3D printing industry and technologies are still undergoing a great deal of change and development, certain aspects of 3D printing may be difficult or infeasible to standarized.
+Given that the 3D printing industry and technologies are still undergoing a great deal of change and development, certain aspects of 3D printing may be difficult or infeasible to standarize.
 However, a stable, reliable, and secure interface between host device (IPP Client) and 3D printer (IPP Printer) can be defined today in a way that allows for future changes to be incorporated without difficulty.

 High-Level Model